12cwittwer/acap-sdk-custom-apps/README.md

 2. **Data Upload**

-    - The app will automatically send data to the configured HTTPS endpoint based on the specified number of days.
+    - The app sends data from the SD card collected by the Speed Monitor App.
+Data from the last specified amount of days is sent every interval.

 ## License